brightcove/brightcove-player-sdk-ios-ssai/README.md

 =======

 The BrightcovePlayerSDK provides the `adsDisabled` BOOL property for disabling ads while seeking, allowing an application to resume playback without requiring the end-user to view previously played ads.

+In preparation for seeking, disable `autoPlay` when setting up the `BCOVPlaybackController`.

 Ad-disabling logic should be added to the `kBCOVPlaybackSessionLifecycleEventReady` handler of the `-playbackController:playbackSession:didReceiveLifecycleEvent:` method of your `BCOVPlaybackController` delegate.